BreastCancerAI/IDC-Detection-System/Inception/README.md

 Once the graph has been compiled a testing program will start.
 In my **IDC** example there are two classes 0 and 1 (**IDC negative** & **IDC positive**), a classification of 0 shows that the AI thinks the image is not IDC positive, and a classification of 1 is positive.

 ```
 !!
-Welcome to the Intel AI DevJam Classifier, please wait while the program initiates !!
+Welcome to the IDC Classifier, please wait while the program initiates !!

 -- Running on Python 3.5.2 (default, Nov 23 2017, 16:37:01)
 [GCC 5.4.0 20160609]